tasharen/ngui/Assets/NGUI/ReadMe.txt

 - NEW: Scroll View (DragPanel) and Quest Log examples have been updated with scroll bars.
 - NEW: Reorganized all examples to be in a more logical order -- starting with the basic, common functionality and going up from there.
 - NEW: Localization will now try to automatically load the language file via Resources.Load if it wasn't found in the local list.
+- NEW: Atlas Maker tool now allows you to turn off trimming of transparent pixels before importing certain sprites.
+- NEW: Atlas Maker tool now allows you to specify how much padding is applied in-between of sprites.
 - FIX: EditorPrefs are now used instead of PlayerPrefs to store editor-related data.
 - FIX: Popup list will no longer try to call SendMessage in edit mode.
 - FIX: UIEventListener.Add is now UIEventListener.Get, making the function make more sense with the -= operator.